elesiuta/picosnitch/docs/index.md

   # reducing time precision, decreasing database size, and increasing hash latency
   "Desktop notifications": true, # Try connecting to dbus to show notifications "Every exe (not just conns)": false, # Check every running executable with picosnitch
-  # these will be treated as "connections" with a port of -1
+  # these are treated as "connections" with a port of -1
   # this feature is experimental but should work fairly well, errors should be expected as
   # picosnitch is unable to open file descriptors for some extremely short-lived processes
   "Log addresses": true, # Log remote addresses for each connection